Angels Fallen

-Angels Fallen is a 2020 science fiction horror film directed by Ali Zamani, written by Amanda Barton, and starring Nicola Posener, Houston Rhines, Michael Teh, Li Jing, Eric Roberts and Michael Madsen.
+Angels Fallen is a 2020 science fiction action adventure horror film directed by Ali Zamani, written by Amanda Barton, and starring Nicola Posener, Houston Rhines, Michael Teh, Li Jing, Eric Roberts and Michael Madsen.

 Plot

 After the tragic loss of his wife battling the forces of darkness, Gabriel is persuaded to rejoin his former team of demon hunters traveling from relative obscurity in America to the deep unknown regions of Europe.
 He is joined by his estranged best friend Michael who harbors a dark secret, the mystical Hannah whose visions predict the future, and a motley crew of demon slayers.
 After losing part of his team, Gabriel must confront his tragic past and decide who really is friend or foe.